 Why Would You Need WordPress Recovery Mode?

 There are a couple of reasons that WordPress Recovery Mode will come in handy.
 First, it allows you to identify site errors by displaying different types of error messages on your site.
-Whether it’s the critical error message, technical difficulties, or simply a PHP error, recovery mode can prove to be useful in solving them.
+Whether it’s a critical error message, technical difficulties, or simply a PHP error, recovery mode can prove to be useful in solving them.
 Another possible reason would be that your theme or one of your plugins isn’t supported on your current version of PHP.

 Common Errors Displayed in WordPress Recovery Mode